Adhai Din Ka Jhonpra: Pre-Islamic structure

 The site of the mosque originally had another structure.
 According to Jain tradition, this structure was constructed by Seth Viramdeva Kala in 660 CE as a Jain shrine to celebrate Panch Kalyanaka.
 Epigraphic evidence suggests that the site had a Sanskrit college building commissioned by Vigraharaja IV (alias Visaladeva), a king of the Shakambhari Chahamana (Chauhan) dynasty.
 The original building was square-shaped, with a tower-chhatri (dome-shaped pavilion) at each corner.
 A temple dedicated to Sarasvati was located on the western side.
 A tablet dated to 1153 CE was found at the site in the 19th century; based on this, it can be inferred that the original building must have been constructed sometime before 1153 CE.

 The relics in the modern building show both Hindu and Jain features.
 According to KDL Khan, the building materials were taken from Hindu and Jain temples.
+The interior of the mosque still looks more like a Hindu temple, with the main hall held up by numerous columns.
 According to Caterina Mercone Maxwell and Marijke Rijsberman, the Sanskrit college was a Jain institution, and the building materials were taken from Hindu temples.
 ASI Director-General Alexander Cunningham hypothesized that the pillars used in the building were probably taken from 20–30 demolished Hindu temples, which featured at least 700 pillars in total.
 Based on the pillar inscriptions, he concluded that these original temples dated to 11th or 12th century CE.
 Cunningham also mentions that according to James Tod, who had earlier visited the mosque, the whole building could have been originally a Jain Temple.